eramons/techblog/content/post/asahi.md

 Following the instructions on the wiki, I prepared the partitions and install m1n1:

+_TODO Find my notes about partitioning_

+#### 1.2 Install m1n1

-_TODO Find my notes to the partitioning_
+_TODO Find my notes about running the asahi installer_

 ## _AFTER the damage_

 After the incident, the boot menu did not appear anymore when hold-pressing the power button, apparently it was also damaged.
 When booting the system the Asahi logo would greet me, followed for the m1n1 in proxy mode.
 I couldn't get anywhere else but there.

-At this point, what was intending to achieve?
+At this point, what was I intending to achieve?
 Even if it wasn't that clear to me how, the idea I got in mind was the following:

  * As I understood, booting Linux in a Silicon Mac works as follows: _m1n1 -> bootloader -> kernel -> rootfs_
- * Bootloader: the Asahi project uses u-boot as the bootloader, here where I intended to do things a little differently: to follow Linuxboot approach using a (reduced) Asahi kernel with u-root as initramfs
+ * Bootloader: the Asahi project uses u-boot as the bootloader, here is where I intended to do things a little differently: to follow Linuxboot approach using a (reduced) Asahi kernel with u-root as initramfs
  * Kernel: Asahi (relying in the .config of the ARCH distribution)
  * Rootfs: Debian

+This was going to be a long journey, this post only covers my first tries with the booloader part.

 ### 2. On the linux laptop